Beam model of Doppler backscattering: Backscattered electric field: general

 We substitute this expression into equation (\ref{eq:mismatch_AfterFT}).
 Note that the integral over $w_y$ in equation (\ref{eq:tilde_A_r}) is a Gaussian integral.
-However, the integral over $w_x$ in equation (\ref{eq:tilde_A_r}), is not strictly a Gaussian integral because of the dependence on $u_\parallel $ on $w_x$; this dependence is later neglected, allowing us to treat this integral as Gaussian as well.
-In \ref{appendix_Gaussian_2D}, we show how to calculate a 2D complex Gaussian integral.
-The density fluctuations $\delta \tilde{n}_e$ also depend on $w_x$ via $u_\parallel$, but this dependence is slow since the turbulent properties change slowly along a field line.
-Hence, the turbulent fluctuations are evaluated at
+The integral over $w_x$ in equation (\ref{eq:tilde_A_r}) is not strictly a Gaussian integral because of the dependence of $u_\parallel$ on $w_x$; this dependence is negligible because the turbulent properties change slowly along a field line, allowing us to use the approximate expression